For convenience, we unpack the basis blades into the global scope

 basis_blades = [*basis_blades, m]

-return Multivector(basis_blades)
+return Multivector(basis_blades)add

 add (*args:list[__main__.Multivector|geomalgebra.basisblades.BasisBlade])